ilukyano/Skanestas_tests/README.md

 # Skanestas_tests
-before up and build project you have to create data directory mkdir -p /path/to/project/ch/ch_data
+before up and build project you have to create data directories: mkdir -p /path/to/project/ch/ch_data mkdir -p /path/to/project/kafka/kafka_data